 Many Americans choose to buy product-specific warranties when they purchase an appliance.
-Sometimes, these warranties will be included in the price of your purchase, and you can buy an additional “extended” warranty as well.
+Sometimes, these warranties will be included in the price of your purchase.
+You can usually buy an additional “extended” warranty as well.

-However, US News explains that “most expensive consumer products—refrigerators, washing machines, big-screen TVs and stereos, for example—are reliable and don’t break down often” and suggests that extended warranty is not worth the additional cost.
+However, U.S. News explains that “most expensive consumer products—refrigerators, washing machines, big-screen TVs and stereos, for example—are reliable and don’t break down often” and suggests that an extended warranty is not worth the additional cost.

 Others prefer to purchase home warranties to cover appliances, such as those listed above, for up to a year.
 These warranties can provide coverage for a broad range of breakdowns due to normal wear and tear, mechanical or electrical problems.